sahil-9915/Computer-vision-celestial-navigation/README.md

 # Zenith Star Trail Latitude Finder

 Determine your geographic latitude purely from a long-exposure star trail photograph taken with the camera pointed straight up (toward the zenith).
 No GPS, no horizon reference, no star catalogue required — just geometry.
+The image shown is artificially generated using the specified setup (Nikon D90, 10mm) at Freiburg im Breisgau (48.0° latitude).

 ---